Relieve Seasonal Affective Disorder Symptoms with Outdoor Exercise

 Unfortunately, for many of us, when the weather gets colder and the nights get longer, our mood goes down and our weight goes up.
-Here’s the motivation you need to kick off your winter training set a seasonal best.
+Seasonal Affective Disorder symptoms start appearing as daylight hours wither and we miss those few hours available to us due to increased time indoors.
+The good news is that you can play an active role in relieving your symptoms and benefit from increased weight loss through outdoor exercise in cold weather.
+Now’s your chance to kick off your winter training and set a seasonal best.

 The cause of winter weight gain is debated, but the evidence points at two key factors; lifestyle and biology.
 It’s no surprise that in the winter months we prefer to cuddle up inside and put away our running shoes.
-Add to that the roast meat, chocolate and alcohol we consume during the holidays, and you have a recipe for, well… a muffin top.
+Add to that the heavy meals, chocolate and alcohol we consume during the holidays, and you have a recipe for weight gain.

 BIOLOGICAL ORIGINS OF WINTER WEIGHT GAIN

 The biological origins of our cold season kilos are much deeper: We humans possess an innate drive to gain weight as a way of surviving food scarcity.(11) Historically this was worse in the winter months.
 The risk of overeating wasn’t a concern back then.
 Now we have to choose between triple chocolate cheesecake and profiteroles.
 Scientists at the University of Exeter suggest that New Year’s Day may be the worst day to start a new diet.(12) So, until our biology evolves, we need a solution.
 Outdoor exercise is the perfect antidote.

 Exercise is undoubtedly one of the most effective ways to prevent unwanted weight gain.
 However, for significant weight loss current recommendations for physical activity are in excess of four hours per week!(13) Outdoor exercise in winter is the secret to maximizing calorie burn in the colder months.
 Here’s why: